Broadband Development Conference

 Stacey Slaughter Stacey Slaughter NCTI, CEO

-Dr. Cheryl D. Calhoun Dr. Cheryl D. Calhoun CEO, Community College Baccalaureate Association
+Dr. Cheryl D. Calhoun Dr. Cheryl D. Calhoun Community College Baccalaureate Association, CEO

-Abbie O'Dell Abbie O'Dell Charter Communications, Technical Support Representative
+Abbie O'Dell Abbie O'Dell Charter Communications, Sr. Director, Learning Services

 Did We Get the Benefit of the Bargain?